 There is no perfect one-for-one replacement for Z-Library.
 However, combining several of these Z Library alternatives gives you a strong, sustainable setup:

-Use Libby, BorrowBox and Hoopla as your primary free sources for modern ebooks and audiobooks via your local library.
+- Use Libby, BorrowBox and Hoopla as your primary free sources for modern ebooks and audiobooks via your local library.

-Add Project Gutenberg, Internet Archive, Open Library, ManyBooks and LibriVox for classics, older titles and public-domain audiobooks.
+- Add Project Gutenberg, Internet Archive, Open Library, ManyBooks and LibriVox for classics, older titles and public-domain audiobooks.

-Layer on a subscription like Kindle Unlimited, Everand or Kobo Plus if your reading volume justifies a monthly fee.
+- Layer on a subscription like Kindle Unlimited, Everand or Kobo Plus if your reading volume justifies a monthly fee.

-That mix won’t give you every book instantly and for free, but it will give you a large, stable and legal reading ecosystem without the constant uncertainty that surrounds shadow libraries.
+That mix won’t give you every book instantly and for free, but it will give you a large, stable and legal reading ecosystem without the uncertainty that surrounds shadow libraries.